ProDataLab/cbp/README.md

     * marshals the output to a msgpack msg
     * sends it to the next component via out-socket

-# Types

-  - Id Type Contains:
-    - name    string
-    - number  int64

-  - cbp package:
+# cbp package:

+  - Types
     - Component:
       - id                Id
       - inSockets         []*Socket